 The Farmland Protection Policy Act (FPPA) (Public Law 97-98, Title XV, Subtitle I, Section (1539-1549) requires federal actions to minimize unnecessary and irreversible conversion of farmland to nonagricultural uses, specifically prime farmlands.
 The Act defines prime farmlands as "...land that has the best combination of physical and chemical characteristics for producing food, feed, fiber, forage, oilseed, and other agricultural crops with minimum inputs of fuel, fertilizer, pesticides, and labor, and without intolerable soil erosion..."
 The act also exempts prime farmlands located within existing urban areas or areas that have been committed to urban development or water storage.
 Since bottomland hardwood forest is the historic condition, the restoration of the sod farm fields is exempt from the FPPA requirements.
-There are four soils types that occur within the sod farm fields (NRCS 2021), which can be found Table 2 in and Figure 5.
+There are four soil types that occur within the sod farm fields (NRCS 2021), which can be found in Table 2.2 and Figure 2.2.